Ahmad Benali: Pescara

 Shortly after joining Palermo, Benali was loaned out Pescara immediately until the end of the 2015–16 season on 29 August 2015.

 Benali made his Pescara debut in the opening game of the season, making his first start, in a 4–0 loss against Livorno.
 Benali established himself in the first team at Pescara and scored his first Pescara goal on 17 October 2015, in a 3–0 win over Trapani.
 Benali's second goal came on 24 January 2016, in a 4–0 win over Perugia.
 Benali then scored his third goal of the season, in a 5–2 loss against Pro Vercelli on 5 March 2016.
 However, Benali was sent–off on 2 April 2016, in a 2–1 win over Calcio Como and was banned for four matches as a result.
 After serving four matches, Benali returned to the first team and scored after two weeks from his return, in a 5–2 win over Modena on 14 May 2016.
 Benali then played a role for the club when he scored in the first leg of the promotion play-offs, in a 2–0 win over Trapani and the club would go on to be promoted to Serie A after drawing 1–1.
 Benali went on to finish the 2015–16 season at Pescara, making thirty–time appearance and scoring five times.

 Having previously stated he would like to join Pescara on permanently, Benali got his wish to join the club on 9 June 2016, shortly after the club's promotion to Serie A. and was given a number ten shirt ahead of the 2016–17 season.
 Benali scored his first Serie A goal, in the opening game of the season, in a 2–2 draw against Napoli.

 Crotone

 Benali joined Crotone towards the end of the 2017–18 campaign.
 Across four eventful seasons, he was promoted to Serie A twice but also relegated twice.
 His departure from the club in January 2022 was precipitated by a rift with coach Francesco Modesto, who attributed blame for the club's poor performance on club captain Benali and another senior player, Salvatore Molina.

 Loan to Pisa

 On 26 January 2022, he joined Pisa on loan until the end of the 2021–22 season, with an option and a conditional obligation to buy.

 Return to Brescia

 On 26 August 2022, Benali returned to Brescia.

 Bari

 On 31 January 2023, Benali signed a 1.5-year contract with Bari.

 Virtus Entella

-On 1 August 2025, Benali moved to Virtus Entella in Serie B.
+On 1 August 2025, Benali moved to Virtus Entella in Serie B. On 2 February 2026, his contract was mutually terminated.